Consistent truncations of supergravity and $\frac{1}{2}$-BPS RG flows in $4d$ SCFTs: An Gauged SUGRA in from Gauged SUGRA in

 The scalar potential of the reduced theory has two critical points when $l=-1$, which corresponds to reducing on $H^2$.
 They both lead to $AdS_5$ geometries.
 The first is given by

 We will see shortly that this solution is in fact supersymmetric.
 The second, which is not supersymmetric, is given by

-To the best of our knowledge, this solution has not previously appeared elsewhere.
+This solution has previously appeared in \cite{Gauntlett:2002rv}\footnote{In fact, see around eq.(3.11) of the paper \cite{Gauntlett:2002rv}.
+We thank Jerome Gauntlett for pointing this out. }.
 We will briefly elaborate on the Physics associated to these exact solutions in section \ref{sec:QFT}.
 Let us now study the flows away from the supersymmetric fixed point.